kubereboot/kured/README.md

       --period duration                     reboot check period (default 1h0m0s) --prefer-no-schedule-taint string     Taint name applied during pending node reboot (to prevent receiving additional pods from other rebooting nodes).
 Disabled by default.
 Set e.g. to "weave.works/kured-node-reboot" to enable tainting.
-      --prometheus-url string               Prometheus instance to probe for active alerts --reboot-days strings                 schedule reboot on these days (default [su,mo,tu,we,th,fr,sa]) --reboot-sentinel string              path to file whose existence signals need to reboot (default "/var/run/reboot-required")
+      --prometheus-url string               Prometheus instance to probe for active alerts --reboot-command string               command to run when a reboot is required by the sentinel (default "/sbin/systemctl reboot")
+      --reboot-days strings                 schedule reboot on these days (default [su,mo,tu,we,th,fr,sa]) --reboot-sentinel string              path to file whose existence signals need to reboot (default "/var/run/reboot-required")
+      --reboot-sentinel-command string      command for which a successful run signals need to reboot (default "").
+If non-empty, sentinel file will be ignored.
       --slack-channel string                slack channel for reboot notfications --slack-hook-url string               slack hook URL for reboot notfications --slack-username string               slack username for reboot notfications (default "kured")